What the Ale, Beer of the week: Elgin Park's Slow Pitch IPA

 "My goal is to really brew beer that goes well with these kinds of foods.
 We want people to come in and sit down and responsibly order some pitchers as they watch the game.
 We want to make comfort food; food, that's really great for that kind of environment, easy to share.
 I try to make beers to pair with those kinds of foods," he said.

 Birney is one of the youngest brewers in the state, learning to brew when he was living in a University of Arkansas college dorm when he was 20.
-He worked at Ozark Beer Co.'s taproom in Rogers, Arkansas learning what craft beer was all about while he was studying food science.
+He worked at Ozark Beer Co.'s taproom in Rogers, Arkansas, learning what craft beer was all about while he was studying food science.
 He also had an internship in Belgium helping develop beer-infused chocolate.
-Then starting at Elgin Park at 23.
+Then he started at Elgin Park at 23.

-Brewing is hard work, there are lotof grain to move around and you are boiling large amounts of wort, this can make it hot work too.
+Brewing is hard work, there is lot of grain to move around and you are boiling large amounts of wort, which can make it hot work, too.

 "It's very much a blue-collar job.
 It's not easy.
 It's a lot of sweating.